MeloknightIX/NERd.ts_template/README.md

 You're ready to start coding!

-###Posting Issues
+### Posting Issues

-Feel free to post notices on any errors or bugs if you encounter them.
+Feel free to post notices on any errors or bugs if you encounter them. <br/>
 I'm also open to suggestions, although I can't promise I will work on them as I'm only supporting this template in my free time and for educational purposes.